constracti/chords/README.md

 Argument `selector` should be any object that can be accepted as the first argument of the [jQuery constructor](https://api.jquery.com/jQuery/).
 Functionality will be applied to each form container separately, i.e. each matched element.

-Function `chords` is applied automatically with default options to any element having the `chords` class.
+Function `chords` is applied automatically with the default options to any element having the `chords` class.

 ### Controls

-All control elements should be descendants of the form container.
+All control elements should be hierarchical descendants of the form container.

 #### Select elements